jackcalle/girl-first/README.md

 # CubeMove Script:

 	using UnityEngine;
 	using System.Collections;

 	public class CubeMove : MonoBehaviour {
 		public float speed = .5f;

 		// Use this for initialization
 		void Start () {
 		}
-	// Update is called once per frame void Update () {
+		//Update is called once per frame
+		void Update () {

 		if(Input.GetKey(KeyCode.W)){
 			transform.position += new Vector3 (0, 0, speed);